 DANCE CLASS DESCRIPTIONS

-A technical form of dance set to classical music, taught using a specific French vocabulary to denote positions and movements.
-Ballet helps to develop good posture, a strong core, and body control.
-Any serious dancer should always supplement their training with weekly ballet class.
+Drawing a an extensive background of historical ballet technique and training, our ballet program teaches a melting pot of traditional esthetics with a focus on proper alignment, safe execution, graceful carriage, and injury prevention for dancer longevity.
+In this technical form of dance, traditionally set to classical music, dancers will learn and use a French vocabulary to denote positions and movements.
+The class format is a combination of a comprehensive barre, center practice, and traveling progressions.
+Ballet helps to develop good posture, a strong core, flexibility, and body control.
+Any serious dancer is always encouraged to supplement their training with weekly ballet class.

 It combines intricate moves with different freestyle techniques, using the beats of music to dictate the choreography.
 A popular dance discipline, hip-hop dance is widely known in pop culture and recognized for its entertainment value.